Narrative

 I was introduced to Jay E. Gell over the phone while looking for colorful characters for my book GREED - The NeoConning of America.

-Since the character was to be fictionalized I did not do research on him at the time.
+Since the character was to be fictionalized I did not research him at the time.
+Since the character was fictionalized, elements added from other stories, it did not seem necessary.
+That turned out to be a real mistake.

-His stories about himself, his problems, and his background now appear to be largely fiction.
+His stories about himself, his problems, and his background were largely fiction.
+His boasts about being able to handle legal matters were without merit.

-I had many conversations with Jay while I was writing GREED and kept notes each time.
+I had many conversations with Jay while I was writing GREED - The NeoConning of America and kept notes each time.
 Some of the more surprising things he said included his looking for a Russian Bride.
 He sent me photos of the woman he was considering, Natalia.
 I ran across them while writing the Second Edition of GREED - The Neoconning of America.

 Jay waxed eloquent on the positive points for marrying a woman from Russia who had low expectations for comfort.